Lava rock has many uses in an organic gardening. Its use can impact how plants grow, and the amount of work a gardener has to put in.

 Being light and coming in different sizes lava rocks lends itself to imaginative use in the garden either in large or small quantities.
 Lava rock has many applications in landscaping, such as:

-- pathways used alone or in combination with pavers.
+- combination with pavers.
 The color of lava rocks used in pathways can be chosen to either complement or contrast flower beds, and to demarcate walking ways visually.

 - This rocky material is particularly suitable for Japanese designs as North Caroline Cooperative Extension Service points out (pg.16).